Nuttanicha Dungwattanawanich: Career

 In 2021, Nychaa make her big-screen debut with the horror film “Ghost Lab” by a popular production GDH.

+In October 2025, she appeared in BamBam's music video for the song WONDERING.

 Personal life

 Nychaa dated Thai politician Parit Wacharasindhu for three years before they broke up in 2017.

-There are rumors that she and Phakin Khamwilaisak are dating.
-However, both confirm that they are just "co-stars".
-They met while filming for The Cupids Series.
+From 2018, she was in a relationship with Phakin Khamwilaisak, after meeting in the The Cupids Series, until they broke up in 2025.